fliphess/miicam/README.md

 ## Uninstall the hack

 There are no files altered on the camera so simply remove the SD card to uninstall the hack.

-## Build the binaries

-For new users it is recommended to use the precompiled binaries that are created with every release.
-You can download the release builds from the [github releases page](https://github.com/fliphess/chuangmi-720p-hack/releases).

-If you prefer to build the binaries yourself, have a look at the [instructions in the wiki](https://github.com/fliphess/chuangmi-720p-hack/wiki/How-to-build-the-binaries-for-the-webcam-hack) to find instructions on how to do it yourself.

 ## Following this repository